 Chris Collier (L), founder of Friends of Gaisman Park, talks with Justin Justice, a high school intern with Heights CDC, at the Great Heights photography exhibit.
 (Markus Mueller)

-With the photo exhibit now wrapped, there are plenty of possibilities for the space, but Forlines said a plan for is still evolving and input in the community will determine next steps.
+With the photo exhibit now wrapped, there are plenty of possibilities for the space.
+Forlines said a plan is still evolving and input from the community will determine next steps.

-Heights CDC high school interns put the finishing touches on the gallery space for the event, including patching holes, painting and helping to install lights.
+Teens put the finishing touches on the gallery space for the event.
+They patched holes, painted and helped install lights.
 (Heights CDC)

 Guests got the chance to make new connections at the Great Heights photography exhibit held in a repurposed barbershop.
 (Cole Bradley)